roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 And now, the fifth summer has arrived.
 Although my condition was persisting as of old, it was less severe comparing to my days in elementary and middle school.
-I could exchange  a few words with  the people, and was not as nervous of leaving the house any more.
+I could exchange  a few words with  people, and was not as nervous of leaving the house any more.
 "Kyoka-chan, long time."
 The anniversary of her death.
 I went to see her diligently.
 "It's hot this year too, right.
 I'm going to get a sunburn."